 Molesworth Station Muster Trail (Grade 3-4)

-This mammoth 207km takes riders from Blenheim to Hanmer Springs through New Zealand’s largest high-country farm.
+This mammoth 207km (129 miles) takes riders from Blenheim to Hanmer Springs through New Zealand’s largest high-country farm.
 The farm encapsulates a magnitude of breathtaking landscapes carved by glaciers.

 Be aware of when the road is open to Molesworth Station.
 Updated information can be found on the Department of Conservation website.